itsemadbattal/rss-aggregator/README.md

+The purpose of this project was to kick start GoLang programming.

-RSS is basically a web feed that allows access to updates for a certain website in a computer-readable format (typically XML)
+RSS (Really Simple Syndication) is basically a web feed that allows access to updates on a certain website in computer-readable format (typically XML)

 Link to a sample RSS https://www.wagslane.dev/index.xml